341x Faster: Optimizing a Rust Vector Database to Top-7 on ANN-Benchmarks

 Bug 2: Selecting 2*M neighbors instead of M

 My HNSW construction selected m_max (2*M = 96) initial neighbors for each new node.
 In hnswlib’s mutuallyConnectNewElement, m_max is only the overflow capacity — new nodes get M (48) neighbors via getNeighborsByHeuristic2, and existing nodes can grow up to m_max from reverse connections.
-Selecting 96 upfront floods the graph with redundant clustered connections at the expense of the diverse long-range shortcuts that Algorithm 4 in Malkov & Yashunin (2020) is designed to produce.
+Selecting 96 upfront means the diversity heuristic has twice as many slots to fill before it starts rejecting candidates, which in principle dilutes the long-range shortcuts that Algorithm 4 in Malkov & Yashunin (2020) is designed to produce.
+I didn’t directly measure the resulting graph structure — this is the theoretical mechanism for the observed recall improvement.

 Fix: Change select_neighbors_heuristic(&vectors, candidates, m_max, metric) to select_neighbors_heuristic(&vectors, candidates, self.m, metric) in both build_bulk and insert_node.